asimlqt/csv/README.md

 ```

 The callback takes 2 arguments, `n` is the index of the field starting at zero and `field` is the actual value that is to be output.
-The following example will add quotes around the column in the csv.
+The following example will add quotes around the first column in the csv.

 ```
 writer := csv.NewWriter(file)